European Federation of Periodontology: Gum Health Day

+The slogan for Gum Health Day 2026 is "Empowering lives through knowledge".
+This will be followed by "Empowering lives through self-care" in 2027 and "Empowering lives through wellbeing" in 2028.

 The EFP's role in education

 Education has been fundamental to the EFP’s mission since the federation’s inception.
 At a meeting in May 1990 in Maastricht, the Netherlands, where the constitution and rules of procedure of what would the following year become the EFP were proposed, among the aims of the new organisation were:“To promote equal and high standards in the countries of the member societies in the areas of […]